Asteya pratisthayam sarva ratna upasthanam

 2. Be mindful of others

-I’m sure you’ve been in class before when you’re trying to relax in savasana and someone starts rolling up their mat, zipping up their jacket, and maybe knocking their metal water bottle over on the floor!
+I’m sure you’ve been in class before when you’re trying to relax in savasana and someone starts to roll up their mat, zip up their jacket, or knock their metal water bottle over on the floor (the worst!).

 Or maybe you’ve been trying to meditate before class when someone aggressively threw their mat down next to you or chatted throughout the lesson.